 Strategic Partnership Example: CGIAR–World Bank Partnership Synthesis Report: Advancing Nature-Positive Agriculture

-Researchers from four CGIAR centers—the Alliance of Bioversity International and CIAT, IFPRI, IWMI, and CIP—along with Wageningen University, partnered with the World Bank to produce the CGIAR–World Bank synthesis report on advancing nature-positive agriculture.
+Researchers from four CGIAR Centers—the Alliance of Bioversity International and CIAT, IFPRI, IWMI, and CIP—along with Wageningen University, partnered with the World Bank to produce the CGIAR–World Bank synthesis report on advancing nature-positive agriculture.
 The report presents a strategic and actionable framework for transitioning to nature-positive agriculture by directly addressing the negative impacts of agricultural production on biodiversity and ecosystem services—thereby contributing to climate change mitigation and building a more resilient and sustainable global food system.
 Recognizing that agricultural transformation must go beyond isolated interventions, the report emphasizes a system-level approach that integrates bundles of nature-positive practices with a clear assessment of the enabling environment needed to drive agricultural transitions.
 The collaboration between CGIAR and the World Bank bridges global environmental goals with local agricultural and social realities, where CGIAR science and innovations play a pivotal role in supporting World Bank and government investments.
 Working closely with the World Bank, the team showcased spatially targeted, evidence-based guidance aligned with national biodiversity strategies and Sustainable Development Goals (SDGs) in countries such as Colombia and Ghana.
 The report offers a blueprint for investment and policy action toward nature-positive agriculture—building urgently needed connections between biodiversity conservation, food system resilience, and rural development.

 These partnership provided alternative income sources for marginalized groups and contributed to improved waste management, biodiversity conservation, and climate resilience.
 The success of these models has generated interest from policymakers and impact investors, creating opportunities for further expansion beyond the Initiative’s timeline.